Invariants of plane curve singularities and Pl\"ucker formulas in positive characteristic: Introduction

-where $\mu(f)$ denotes the Milnor number, $\delta(f)$ the delta invariant and $r(f)$ the number of branches of $f$.
+where $r(f)$ is the number of branches of $f$.
 This does not hold in positive characteristic because of the existence of wild vanishing cycles.
-More precisely, using \'etale cohomology, Deligne showed that the Milnor number $\mu$ (resp. $2\delta(f)-r(f)+1$, resp. $\mathrm{Sw}(f)$) is equal to the number of total (resp. ordinary, resp. wild) vanishing cycles (of the Milnor fiber) of $f$ (cf. \cite{Del73}, \cite{M-HW01}), where $\mathrm{Sw}(f)$ denotes the {\em Swan character}.
+More precisely, using \'etale cohomology, Deligne showed that the Milnor number $\mu$ (resp. $2\delta(f)-r(f)+1$, resp. $\mathrm{Sw}(f)$) is equal to the number of total (resp. ordinary, resp. wild) vanishing cycles (of the Milnor fiber) of $f$ (cf. \cite{Del73}, \cite{M-HW01}), where $\mathrm{Sw}(f)$ denotes the Swan conductor of $f$ (see \cite{Del73}, 1.7, 1.8 for the definition).
 This implies that

 and therefore